(Google Maps)

 Security Failure?
-Our Legal Take: Man Shot in Decatur Apartment Home Invasion
+Our Legal Take: 1 Injured in Fort Valley Restaurant Shooting

-Did negligent security contribute to this shooting and home invasion?
-Read Our Legal Take to find out if the if the victim may have a legal avenue for justice and a claim for compensation.
+Did negligent security contribute to this restaurant shooting?
+Read Our Legal Take to find out if the victim may have a legal avenue for justice and claims for compensation

 Local News